w3c/trace-context/trace_state/HTTP_HEADER_FORMAT.md

 ## Name format

 Url encoded string.
-Spaces MUST be trimmed from beginning and the end of the name.
+Spaces MUST be trimmed from the beginning and the end of the name.
 Names are case sensitive.
 Vendor libraries encouraged to use namespaced names of the properties to avoid conflicts.

 Names `id`, `span-id`, `trace-id`, `sampled` are reserved.
 These properties are defined in `Trace-Parent` header.